 The Information Technology

 technology.
-Members of the group will also identify training and educational opportunities that NHBA may provide to help enhance IT professionals’
+Members of the group also identify training and educational opportunities that NHBA may provide to help enhance IT professionals’

 skills in this area.

-Peer Group reviews legislation being considered by the New Hampshire Legislature, and identifies those bills impacting the industry.
+This group reviews legislation being considered by the New Hampshire Legislature, and identifies those bills impacting the industry.
 Members of the group

 offer insight and feedback to the NHBA staff throughout the legislative session on bills and amendments.
 The group makes recommendations to the NHBA Board

 of Directors on the Association’s legislative priorities and positions.
 This group is comprised of CEOs or members of senior management.
 Membership

 is permitted at the discretion of the NHBA chairman and approval of the President/CEO